-- Coordinate secondary and postsecondary education programs through aligned programs of study when offering articulated coursework and: - Allocate a minimum of \$20,000; - Execute articulation agreements, Memoranda of Understanding (MOU) and/or Memoranda of Agreement (MOA) between the postsecondary institution and all partnering high schools; - Allot of a minimum of 5% towards professional development for partnering high schools' faculty with the postsecondary institution faculty; and - Utilize each high school student success plans (SSP) to coordinate intentional programmatic decisions and seamless transitions.
+- Provide high-quality CCP programs that align secondary and postsecondary CTE by: - Allocating a minimum of \$20,000; - Executing articulation agreements, Memoranda of Understanding (MOU) and/or Memoranda of Agreement (MOA) between the community college and all partnering high schools; - Allotting of a minimum of 5% towards professional development for partnering high schools' faculty with the community college faculty; and - Utilizing each high school student success plans (SSP) to coordinate intentional programmatic decisions and seamless transitions. - Offer a minimum of one CTE pathway in each funded Connecticut CTE Career Cluster. - Each pathway must have at least one sequenced program of study that consists of a minimum of two CTE courses with the exception of a course that leads to a certification.
+Academic courses do not count as part of the two-course sequence.